PajoHack/Clonmel-dogwalking-volunteers/README.md

 - Responsivness

   - I used Google Developer tools to check the responsivness of the site on different screen sizes.
 The site responded well to very large screens such as iMac Pro, medium screens such as iPad Pro and very small screens such as iPhone SE.
+  - On smaller screens the hero image is replaced with an anomated gif.
+  - Also on smaller screens the logo size is reduced and the navigation links are moved under the header.

 <br>